 Lone Star College (LSC) facilities are located in the northern sections of the City of Houston, Harris County, and Montgomery County.
-These facilities are home to the majority of LSC's classrooms, libraries, conference centers, daycares, and administrative offices.
+This includes LSC's classrooms, libraries, conference centers, daycares, and administrative offices.
 General public hours for most Lone Star College facilities are 8 a.m. to 10 p.m., Monday through Friday, except for the System Office, whose business hours are 8 a.m. to 5 p.m., Monday through Friday.
 Certain areas may have restricted access due to security necessity.
 Access to these areas is controlled by card readers and/or monitored by security cameras.